-His recent book, Social Sequence Analysis (2015, Cambridge University Press), provides a comprehensive guide for the measurement and representation of a wide variety of ordered social phenomena, such as sequences of real-time social activities throughput the course of the day.
-The book demonstrates how such complex phenomena can be analyzed using methods borrowed from biology and information science, such as optimal matching.
-The main contribution of this book, though, is to show how network analysis techniques can also be used to understand sequenced social phenomena such as real-time social activity and daily routines.
+His recent book, Social Sequence Analysis (2015, Cambridge University Press), provides a guide for the measurement and representation of ordered social phenomena, such as sequences of real-time social action.
+This book shows how network analysis techniques that were originally developed in bioinformatics can be used to understand sequenced social phenomena such as real-time social activity and daily routines.

 SOC 6480 Social Sequence Analysis